Unhall0w3d/UnHall0w3d.github.io/_posts/2020-03-12-who-has-jabber-what-site-are-they-at.md

 excerpt_separator: "<!--more-->"
 categories:
   - Unified Communications
+  - SQL
   - Cisco
 tags:
-  - Jabber
-  - Cisco Callmanager
+  - Cisco Unified Communications Manager
   - Cisco
-  - Cisco UC
-  - Call Manager
   - Cisco Jabber
   - Database
   - SQL
   - Unified Communications
-  - Informix
 ---

 ## Who Is Your Father And What Does He Do?